NJ Limited Liability Company Law (LLC Law)

 Are you buying or selling an LLC and need to be properly represented?

 If the Answer to Any of These Questions is “YES”, Then This Page Was Written For You.

 The attorneys at Hanlon Niemann & Wright have written all types of operating agreements addressing all types of business issues and situations.
-Because of this we are able to evaluate and counsel you on issues you face in the real world of business all the time.
+Because of this we can evaluate and counsel you on issues you face in the real world of business all the time.
 It’s that experience that also helps us represent you and/or the LLC if things go wrong.
 Fredrick P. Niemann, Esq. and the lawyers at Hanlon Niemann & Wright understand NJ LLC laws and the issues that must be considered to protect you and the interests of your LLC.

 Introduction to Issues Facing LLCs in New Jersey